syntax-tree/unist-util-visit/readme.md

 ###### Returns

 *   `visit.EXIT` (`false`)
-    — Stop visiting immediately
+    — Stop traversing immediately
 *   `visit.CONTINUE` (`true`)
-    — Continue visiting as normal (same behaviour as not returning anything)
+    — Continue traversing as normal (same behaviour as not returning anything)
 *   `visit.SKIP` (`'skip'`)
-    — Do not enter this node (visiting its children), but continue with the next sibling
+    — Do not enter this node (traversing into its children), but do continue with the next sibling

 ## Related